KiraResari/ceal-chronicler/Protocol.md

 * (--) Kotlin requires classes to be explicitly open to extension, which violates the OCP
 * (-) The `remember` state logic is an intransparent mess that is complicated to get right
 * (--) Requires views to be functions instead of classes
+* (-) Kotlin does not provide an easy way to do deep copies, and shallow copies lead to really interesting behavior with strings

 ## IDE